Ayten Yesim Semchenko, Ph.D.

 Output:

-We can do the same thing for job advertising websites, so long as it is allowed:), which can potentially ease job search and understanding what most employers want.
+We can do the same thing for job advertising websites, so long as it is allowed:), and doing so can potentially ease job search and understanding what most employers want.
 Overall, it is a skill that you will not regret having!

 Cheers!